LuisFranco12/FullStack-Website/README.md

 One of the biggest challenges I faced during this project was implementing user authentication.
 I had to research various methods and technologies to find the best solution for my application.
 It took a lot of trial and error, but eventually, I was able to successfully authenticate users

 ## Unsolved Problem
 One unsolved problem for this project was creating a front-end for users to create, edit and delete comments.
-I was able to successfully implement the backend functionality for creating, deleting, and editing comments, but I ran out of time an could not add a commenting feature.
+I was able to successfully implement the backend functionality for comments, but I ran out of time an could not add the functionality on time.

 ## Technologies used
 + Node.js